Good Girls Go Bad: Composition and production

 We got offered to work with Kara right as she was becoming an American Idol judge.
 We didn't know who she was.
 She didn't know who we were.
 We got hooked up with her.
 I'm like, 'Who is this person?'
 She's like, 'Who's this annoying band?'
 But we got in the room, and it was like magic, and we wrote the song in 15 minutes.
 It's, like, the best song on our album.

 Fifteen minutes after the creation of the hook for the song, the entire track was done.
 On April 27, 2009, it was announced Gossip Girl star Leighton Meester would be featured.
 Lead singer Gabe Saporta had wanted Meester to be featured in the song because "it's already kind of her character in Gossip Girl, like the perfect girl with the bad streak."
 Once Meester heard "Good Girls Go Bad", she took an immediate liking to it.
 "I thought, 'I need to get on that!'
 It totally is my sound too.
 Really fun to dance to it.
 Very edgy and cool".

-"Good Girls Go Bad" is in A Minor and has a vocal range between A3 through C5.
+"Good Girls Go Bad" is in A Minor and has a vocal range between A_{3} through C_{5}.
 The song moves at 126 bpm and is set in 4/4 time.
-The song maintains a sequence of A minor-C-G-F.
+The song maintains a sequence of Am–C–G–F.